-- 69. The representative of Vanuatu said that Vanuatu's SPS measures were transparent and based only upon scientific evidence of potential risk, and had no other foundation.
+95. Vanuatu's SPS measures were based only upon scientific evidence of potential risk and had no other foundation.
 Whenever possible, Vanuatu based its national measures on international standards, guidelines, or recommendations.
-Vanuatu followed OIE guidelines for all list A and B diseases and the code of practice contained in the Imports Specification (Plants) Manual conformed to IPPC standards, which cover the main products.
-In practice, Codex food standards were followed. - The legislative basis for Vanuatu's sanitary and phytosanitary measures consisted of the Animal Importation and Quarantine Act of 1988, and regulations in Order No. 14 of 1994; the Plant Protection Act No. 14 of 1997, and the Imports Specification (Plants) Manual; and the Food Control Act No. 21 of 1993, gazetted in July 1999.
-Copies of these Acts were provided to the Working Party, together with other documentation illustrating how they were implemented.
-Vanuatu obtained assistance in setting regulations from the South Pacific Communities, as well as the relevant services of Australia and New Zealand.
+It followed OIE guidelines for all list A and B diseases and the code of practice contained in the Imports Specification (Plants) Manual conformed to IPPC standards, which cover the main products.
+In practice, it followed Codex food standards.

+96. Assistance in setting regulations was also obtained from the South Pacific Communities, as well as the relevant services of Australia and New Zealand.
 The SPC provided scientific advice and technical assistance and training to its members.
 The Plant Protection Unit of the South Pacific Commission had established a list of prohibitions applying across the Pacific island countries producing similar crops in comparable climate and environment.
-The list was provided to the Working Party (document WT/ACC/VUT/7, annex IV). - 71.
-The Vanuatu Quarantine and Inspection Services were responsible for implementing SPS provisions on animals and plants, while the Department of Health had responsibility for food control.
-The Food (Control) Act restricted businesses and persons from displaying, storing or selling food unfit for human consumption.
-These provisions were enforced through municipal health standards. - 72.
-Under the Animal Importation Act and the Plant Protection Act, listed items posing a negligible risk could be imported without a permit.
-Imports of other items coming under the Acts were subject to a permit, issued once the safety of the product had been determined.
-This was common practice internationally and particularly necessary in Vanuatu, which was largely disease and pest free.
-For example, Vanuatu had been recognized by the Office International des Epizooties (OIE) as being free of all list A OIE diseases.

-- All imported animals were examined at the point of entry by a veterinarian from the Department of Livestock.
-Animal products, plants and plant products were examined by a member of the Quarantine and Inspection Services.
-Reports from the OIE detailed the health status for determining source country risk, and Vanuatu would not accept animals from countries without a health status report.
-Vanuatu would not accept plant products if the risk analysis demonstrated that they represented a risk.
-At the request of importers, protocols were developed with other countries for the importation of animals and animal products as well as plant and plant products when the pests concerned were of particular concern to Vanuatu.
-The protocols set out the steps to be taken in the exporting country to eliminate the risk.
-Vanuatu would normally not develop protocols with countries having endemic OIE List A diseases as Vanuatu had no high-security quarantine facilities to handle imports from countries with serious animal diseases. - 74.
-Vanuatu had the capability of doing risk assessments for itself.
+The list was provided to the Working Party (document WT/ACC/VUT/7, Annex IV).

+97. Vanuatu had the capability of doing risk assessments for itself.
 Being a small least-developed country, it frequently based these on risk assessments made by other countries where conditions were similar to its own.
-Vanuatu understood that developed countries sometimes did the same.
-The countries in Vanuatu's region considered that there was need for co-operation on this matter.
-To this end, studies had been commissioned by the Secretariats of the South Pacific Forum and the Pacific Communities on possible means to develop a regional capacity. - Vanuatu was making other efforts to improve its current measures.
-For instance, guidelines were being developed based on scientific principles to formulate procedures for safe importation of plants and plant products with the assistance of New Zealand.
+It understood that developed countries sometimes did the same.
+The countries in its region considered that there was need for co-operation on this matter.
+To this end, studies had been commissioned by the Secretariats of the South Pacific Forum and the Pacific Communities on possible means to develop a regional capacity.

+98. Vanuatu was making other efforts to improve its current measures.
+It was, for instance, developing guidelines based on scientific principles to formulate procedures for safe importation of plants and plant products with the assistance of New Zealand.
 In future, principles to be applied included area of freedom, treatment (heat treatment) and tissue cultured materials, which should eliminate the risk of introduction of new pests.
-Vanuatu was also drafting an import specification manual based on scientific information to further improve conformity with IPPC standards.
-When Vanuatu would become Member of WTO, the Director, Vanuatu Quarantine and Inspection Services would operate the enquiry point referred to in the SPS Agreement.
-He would also be responsible for making notifications to WTO and ensuring that the transparency obligations of the SPS Agreement would be met. - 76.
-The representative of Vanuatu said that, in order to ensure that the Agreement was effectively implemented, his Government intended to adopt a decision establishing procedures to ensure that, as from the date of its accession, (i) Vanuatu's SPS enquiry point would be formally established and fully operational; (ii) information on proposed SPS measures which might have a significant effect on trade would be published and notified to WTO, copies of the proposed regulations would be provided to other WTO Members on request, a reasonable time would be allowed for Members to comment and for these comments to be taken into account, but that urgent matters of health would be dealt with; (iii) SPS measures would be based on scientific evidence; (iv) to the extent possible, SPS measures would be based on international standards, guidelines and recommendations; (v) SPS measures of other countries would be accepted as equivalent if these measures achieved the level of protection appropriate to Vanuatu; (vi) SPS measures would be based on an assessment of the risks to human, animal or plant life or health; (vii) SPS measures would take into account the regional characteristics both of the areas from which imported products originate and the areas for which they are destined; (viii) SPS measures would not arbitrarily or unjustifiably discriminate between different WTO Members or between domestic and foreign suppliers; and (ix) relevant control, inspection and approval procedures would comply with the provisions of the SPS Agreement.
+It was also drafting an import specification manual based on scientific information to further improve conformity with IPPC standards.

+99. The representative of Vanuatu said that, in order to ensure that the Agreement was effectively implemented, his Government intended to adopt a decision establishing procedures to ensure that, as from the date of its accession:

+- Vanuatu's SPS enquiry point was formally established and fully operational; - information on proposed SPS measures which might have a significant effect on trade were published and notified to WTO, copies of the proposed regulations were provided to other WTO Members on request, a reasonable time was allowed for Members to comment and for these comments to be taken into account, but that urgent matters of health were dealt with; - SPS measures were based on scientific evidence; - to the extent possible, SPS measures were based on international standards, guidelines and recommendations; - SPS measures of other countries were accepted as equivalent if these measures achieved the level of protection appropriate to Vanuatu; - SPS measures were based on an assessment of the risks to human, animal or plant life or health; - SPS measures take into account the regional characteristics both of the areas from which imported products originate and the areas for which they are destined; - SPS measures do not arbitrarily or unjustifiably discriminate between different WTO Members or between domestic and foreign suppliers; and - relevant control, inspection and approval procedures comply with the provisions of the SPS Agreement.

-77. The representative of Vanuatu stated that Vanuatu would apply the Agreement on Sanitary and Phytosanitary Measures from the date of its accession without any transitional period.
+100. The representative of Vanuatu stated that Vanuatu would apply the Agreement on Sanitary and Phytosanitary Measures from the date of its accession without any transitional period.
 The Working Party took note of this commitment.